Mitchangoes408/TheShop/docs/notes.md

 - [x] Long press image to delete
 - [ ] Properly track scheduled appointments
 *Once Barber Homepage is done..*
-  - [ ] bring online with client server communications
+  - [ ] Bring online with client server communications
   - [ ] Connect to Square for payment gateway
   - [ ]connect to MySQL for database storage on server side

 **Other Notes**
 * Thoughts: (Barber side functionality)
-  - [ ] Barber account only needs to display appointments
+  -  Barber account only needs to display appointments
-  - [ ] Main priority is a payment system figured out
+  -  Main priority is a payment system figured out

 **End of Day Progress**
 - Users account type is now entered into DB as "Barber" or "Client"